-We adopt the length-constrained point of view as introduced by \cite{KKLZ}.
-We consider general distributions, assuming only a second order moment, and search for an open or closed principal curve among parametric curves from $[0,1]$ to $\R^d$ with length at most $L$.

-To illustrate our framework, two examples of length-constrained principal curves, fitted via a stochastic gradient descent algorithm, are presented in Figure \ref{fig:exPC}.

 Our document is organized as follows.
 Section \ref{section:not} introduces relevant notation and recalls some basic facts about length-constrained principal curves.
-In our main result, stated in his complete form in Theorem \ref{theo:main} in Section \ref{section:res}, we prove that such a principal curve is right- and left-differentiable everywhere and has bounded curvature.
-Moreover, when the support of $X$ is not the range of a curve with length less than $L$, we show that there exists $\lambda>0$ and a random variable $\hat{t}$ taking its values in $[0,1]$ such that $\|X-f(\hat{t})\|=\min_{t\in[0,1]}\|X-f(t)\|$ a.s. and where $\nu_{\hat{t}}$ stands for the distribution of $\hat{t}$.

-In Section \ref{section:inj}, formula \eqref{eq:form1} allows us to propose in dimension $d=2$ a proof of the injectivity of a open principal curve as well as of a closed principal curve restricted to $[0,1)$.
-Finally, we give in Section \ref{section:exe} an example where there exists a unique curve, which is explicit.
+In Section \ref{section:res}, negligibility of ambiguity points is given in Proposition \ref{prop:hatXneg}, and the main result is stated in his complete form in Theorem \ref{theo:main}.

+Injectivity results are presented in \ref{section:inj}.
+Finally, we give in Section \ref{section:exe} explicit examples of optimal curves.